First, Second, Third, Fourth Generation Computer Languages

 Click here to see BIOS firmware

-Third Generation Languages for High-Level, Stored programs
+Third Generation Languages (High-Level)

 FORTRAN (1957): a great formulaic language for scientists and engineers.
 Developed at IBM using Assembly language over many man years.